-Picture this: My fiancée's longtime friend Erin came to town last week and stayed with us while she attended a conference in San Francisco.
-I'm always glad to see Erin.
-She's like family (or, NOT like family, depending on your family).
+Picture this: My fiancée’s longtime friend Erin came to town last week and stayed with us while she attended a conference in San Francisco.
+I’m always glad to see Erin.
+She’s like family (or, NOT like family, depending on your family).
 Erin and Daphne walked in, and after a few minutes Erin took off her shoes and sat down at our dining room table.
 Immediately I fell to the ground and sniffed her toes.
 She patted me on the head.
-I rubbed my face on her shins so that she would smell like me later, then I huffed her feet some more, this time really getting into it.
+I rubbed my face on her shins so later I would recognize my own smell on her.
+Then I huffed her feet some more, this time really getting into it.

 Erin got up (taking care to avoid kicking my face) and walked to the kitchen to get a snack and talk to Daphne.
 I followed her on all fours.
 I continued to sniff her toes, touching my nose to her all the way past her ankles, taking in the generous servings of airborne microbes emanating from these glorious “back paws.”
 Erin gently nudged me away with a laugh, petting me, but insisting that I go elsewhere.
 So I followed my nose to her still-warm shoes and continued to inhale deeply.